DealDash is an auction website, similar to eBay, where you can bid on everything from iPhones to coffee tables and even a plot land in Scotland!

 Let’s get started…

-Sign up to the site using the link above (link again here in case you missed it)
+Sign up for the site using the link above (here in case you missed it).

-A bid pack is basically what you need so you can start bidding on items.
+A bid pack is essentially what you need to start bidding on items.
 Essentially, you have to pay to participate in auctions on the website.

-Bid packs come in lots of different sizes, like 200 bids for example.
+Bid packs come in various sizes, such as 200 bids, for example.

 Once you have bids in your account, you’ll be able to start bidding.

-If you wanna know how much does DealDash really cost, you need to do some math.
+If you want to know how much DealDash really costs, you need to do some math.

-Like I said above, you have to purchase these packs.
-How much bids cost varies depending on the promotions available at the time.
+As mentioned above, you have to purchase these packs.
+The cost of bids varies depending on the promotions available at the time.

 For example, at the time of writing, you could get bid packs for 12 cents each.
 This means that a pack of 250 bids would cost you $30.

 You can purchase packs in smaller denominations.
-But I noticed when I signed up, I was only offered the 250 pack.
-To see the prices of others I was asked to enter credit card or PayPal information.
-I got around this by going back to the home page, and then clicking on the blue, “Buy Bids” button on the top right side of the page.
+However, when I signed up, I was only offered the 250-pack.
+To see the prices of other packs, I was asked to enter credit card or PayPal information.
+I got around this by going back to the home page and clicking on the blue “Buy Bids” button at the top right side of the page.

 - 300 bids: $36